PX4/PX4-Devguide/zh/debug/system_wide_replay.md

 ulog_params -i $replay -d ' ' | grep -e '^EKF2' > build/px4_sitl_default_replay/tmp/rootfs/replay_params.txt
 ```
 Then edit the parameters in the file as needed and restart the replay process
-with `make posix none`.
+with `make px4_sitl none`.
 This will create a new log file.

 The location of the generated log is printed with a message like this: